 Since the inauguration of the bookstore, Frédérique Aubier has organized author signings on a weekly basis.
 Covid-19 has unfortunately interrupted this formidable dynamic.
 And interrupted, the flow of customers in love with Paris who came from far away (from the suburbs, from the provinces, from New York, from Seoul, etc.) to get their supplies from the good source of Le Piéton de Paris.

-For Marais Mood, this is an opportunity to recall that support for booksellers represents more than ever an act of resistance in the face of unbridled competition from Amazon (and its underpaid couriers) which threatens the very existence of booksellers.
+To le Marais Mood, it is an opportunity to remember that support for booksellers represents more than ever an act of resistance in the face of unbridled competition from Amazon (and its underpaid couriers) which threatens the very existence of booksellers.
 And thus, the soul of the capital.

 Bookstore Le Pedestrian de Paris